Sha Tin New Town

-Sha Tin New Town, or known as Sha Tin-Ma On Shan New Town or Sha Tin Town is one of the satellite towns and new towns of Hong Kong.
+Sha Tin New Town, also known as Sha Tin-Ma On Shan New Town or Sha Tin Town is one of the satellite towns and new towns of Hong Kong.
 It is within the Sha Tin District, the New Territories.
-The New Town covers the neighbourhoods such as Sha Tin, Tai Wai, Fo Tan, Tai Shui Hang, Ma On Shan.
+The New Town covers the neighbourhoods of Sha Tin, Tai Wai, Fo Tan, Tai Shui Hang, and Ma On Shan.
 The Shing Mun River runs through the middle of the town.

 Development history

-Development was started in the 1970s, and currently covers an area of 35.87 square kilometres with total developed area of about 2000 hectare.
+Development was started in the 1970s, and currently covers an area of 35.87 square kilometres with a total developed area of about 2000 hectare.
 As of 2004, it has a population of around 640,000 people.
 The town centre houses a mall, New Town Plaza, the Sha Tin Public Library, Sha Tin Town Hall, and other community facilities.